Chicago Review

-Chicago Review is a literary magazine founded in 1946 and published quarterly in the Humanities Division at the University of Chicago.
+Chicago Review is a student-run literary magazine founded in 1946 and published quarterly in the Humanities Division at the University of Chicago.
 The magazine features contemporary poetry, fiction, and criticism, often publishing works in translation and special features in double issues.

 Three stories published in Chicago Review have won the O. Henry Award.
 Work that first appeared in Chicago Review has also been reprinted in The Best American Poetry 2002, The Best American Poetry 2004, and The Best American Short Stories 2003.

 Early history

 Chicago Review was founded in 1946 by two University of Chicago graduate students, James Radcliffe Squires and Carrolyn Dillard, in response to what they described as "an exaggerated utilitarianism on the college."
 They aimed to present a "contemporary standard of good writing" and demanded "that the writers do better than they thought they could."
 Chicago Review exclusively published work by students and faculty members of the university until the Fall/Winter issue of 1953, when F.N.
 "Chip" Karmtaz assumed editorship of the magazine.